SeisComP3/seiscomp3/src/trunk/libs/seiscomp3/processing/magnitudes/descriptions/global_mlv.rst

 | module.trunk.GR.MOX.MLv.logA0 = "0 -1.3;60 -2.8;400 -4.5;1000 -5.85"
 | module.trunk.GR.MOX.MLv.maxDistanceKm = -1

 Set the calibration parameters in the global bindings.
-MLv is computed by default.
+By deault MLv is computed by :ref:`scautopick` and is visible in the GUI.